 For this entry we will discuss the cut of Sean Connery’s suit jacket.
 Many call this the “Conduit Cut”, after tailor Anthony Sinclair’s premises on Conduit Street in London.
 Cyril Castle, Roger Moore’s tailor in the 1960s and 70s, was also on Conduit Street, and I don’t think it would be fair to not equally consider his contribution to the “Conduit Cut”.
 Sinclair’s and Castle’s jacket cuts were very similar, though while Sinclair was cutting 2-button suits for Connery, Castle was making 3-button suits for Moore to wear on The Saint.

 Let’s get back on track and take a look at Sean Connery’s suit jacket.
-The example pictured is a 2-button, single vent suit made of charcoal grey dupioni silk, worn in From Russia With Love.
-All of Sean Connery’s suits have a 2-button front, and the button stance is lower than what is popular right now in 2010.
+The example pictured is a button two, single vent jacket from a suit made of charcoal grey dupioni silk, worn in From Russia With Love.
+All of Sean Connery’s suit jackets have a 2-button front, and the button stance is lower than what is popular right now in 2010.
 The low button stance emphasizes his waist and the “V” shape of his torso.
 The waist is nipped in to give the jacket shape although I wouldn’t call his suits slim, just merely fitted.
 The chest is cut full with a bit of drape, and the shoulders are natural but look large due to Connery strong and masculine physique.
 There is a subtle roping at the sleevehead.
 The gorge (where the lapel and collar meet) is at a standard height, not too high as is typical today.
 Though the narrow lapels and pocket flaps date this suit to the 1960s, the cut of the suit overall is timeless.

 The cut of the jacket isn’t as slim as those most people associate with the 1960s.
 The 2-button front was known to be popular in the 1960s in America, but in England the 3-button suit was still the norm.
 It wasn’t until the 1970s that the 2-button suit was fully accepted in more conservative circles there.
-Tomorrow we will take a closer look at the trousers that accompanied these jackets.
+Tomorrow we will take a closer look at the trousers that accompany these jackets.